Water Demon

-Blood Follows is the story of how Emancipor Reese, who came to be the manservant to the two necromancers.
+To sums things up, Blood Follows is the story of how Emancipor Reese came to be the manservant to the two infamous necromancers.
 The setting is the city of Lamentable Moll and a serial killer is hunting at night.
-Sergeant Guld is the king man investigating the murders. - The Lees of Laughter's End is set on the ship Suncurl, in which the necromancers are getting away from Moll.
-The sea hold dangerous beasts but it's even more deadly inside the hold. - As for The Healthy Dead, it's the tale of the degradation of the mighty goodness in the city of Quaint, inopportunely visited by two sorcerers and their butler.
+Sergeant Guld is the king's man investigating the murders, poor fellow.
+The Lees of Laughter's End is set on a ship called Suncurl, in which the necromancers are getting away from Moll.
+The seas hold dangerous beasts but it's even more deadly inside the hold.
+As for The Healthy Dead, it's the tale of the degradation of the mighty and imaginary goodness in the city of Quaint, inopportunely visited by the two sorcerers and their butler.

 Enjoy!